Yorkie Puppy Purchase Information

-If your tiny Yorkies suffers from hypoglycemia you will be able to tell at once.
-Early signs of hypoglycemia in dogs include weakness, confusion, frothing or drooling, and wobbly gait.
-The eyes will be twitching, the puppy may be shivering and trembling, and the body temperature will drop.
-The gums and tongue will appear pale and grayish white rather than a healthy pink.
+If your tiny Yorkies suffer from hypoglycemia you will be able to tell at once.
+Early signs of hypoglycemia in dogs include weakness, confusion, frothing or drooling, wobbly gait, vomit, and eyes can twitch they start getting very tired, the puppy may be shivering and trembling, and the body temperature will drop.
+The gums and tongue will appear pale and greyish-white rather than a healthy pink.
 As the condition progresses the Yorkie may appear limp and lifeless.
 Their eyes may become unfocused and unresponsive.
-If not cared for properly and promptly, TINY Yorkies puppies can go into a coma or convulsions and can pass quickly be quick with this and no time to delay your Yorkies life depends on getting sugar into his/her system and to the vet asap.
+If not cared for properly and promptly, Yorkie puppies can go into a coma or convulsions and can pass quickly be quick with this and no time to delay your Yorkies life depends on getting sugar into his/her system and to the vet asap.

-Hypoglycemia in tiny yorkies is often caused by not eating.
-Generally, hypoglycaemia can occur after just eight hours of not eating.
+Hypoglycemia in tiny Yorkies is often caused by not eating.
+Generally, hypoglycemia can occur after just eight hours of not eating.
 For small puppies and toy breeds, it can occur in less time.
 If your Yorkie puppy does not eat for a long period of time, a hypoglycemic attack is likely to happen.
-Make sure your pet is eating in regular intervals.
+Make sure your pet is eating at regular intervals.

 Puppies might not eat, but it is never intentional.
 There can be many reasons why your Yorkie may not be eating, including:

-- Stress – Visiting a veterinarian, travelling too much, change of home environment, a thunderstorm, vaccinations etc. are all things that add stress to your tiny yorkies puppy and in turn they may not want to eat.
+- Stress – Visiting a veterinarian, traveling too much, change of home environment, a thunderstorm, vaccinations, etc. are all things that add stress to your tiny Yorkie puppy and in turn, they may not want to eat.

 - Activity and Play – If a puppy is more captivated with playing than eating then they may not be getting the rest and nourishment they need.
 Every couple of hours, take away their toys and be sure they get some food and rest.
 Avoid over-handling young puppies so they can get enough rest and sleep.